 Type of Dive: A scenic shore dive good for snorkelling as well

 Suggested experience: Novice upwards...

 Distance from Plymouth: 80 Miles 1 Hr 50 Mins Google

-Parking directions: Parking is limited so get here early.
+Parking directions: Parking is limited to about 20 cars so get here early.

 Lat & Long: N50.100329 W-5.417408 Postcode TR20 9BB Google

 Tides: Tide tables

 Site entry/exit: The beach is a long walk from the car park so drive as far down to the beach as you can and drop off your dive kit then take your time and two trips to carry your kit to the shore.
 Its an Easy entry into the water by walking down the beach...

 Underwater directions: Keep to the east which is your left facing the sea and swim in and out all the gully's and return the same way.
 The seabed is sandy with rocks and seaweed.
 This dive site is famous for Tompot Blennies, Squat Lobsters, Rocklings, Squid, Cuttlefish, Dogfish as well as the usual wrasse and Pollack.
 In the centre of Prussia Cove, there is the wreckage of HMS Warspite a Queen Elizabeth-class battleship which sank under tow to the breakers yard.

 Site Hazards: No major hazards here except the long walk to the shore.